Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/README.md

 ```

 #### Creating public/private key pairs
-Our SDK internally uses a private key to sign a JSON Web Token(JWT).
-This token is passed to our Attribution backend system to verify the SDK's identity.

-Generate public/private key pairs with the following commands
+To integrate the SDK into your application, you must generate public/private key pairs using the following commands.

 ```sh
 openssl genrsa -out rad_rsa_private.pem 4096
 openssl rsa -in rad_rsa_private.pem -outform PEM -pubout -out rad_rsa_public.pem
 ```
-This command will create the following two files.
+The above commands will create the following two files.
-1. rad_rsa_private.pem: Store this private key securely.
-We dont recommended to store the private key in app bundles or source code.
-Follow the below steps for obfuscating the private key.
+1. **rad_rsa_private.pem:** Store this private key securely.
+This key is required by the SDK to report events to our attribution server in a secured manner.
+We recommend obfuscating the private key which is required during SDK initialization.
+To obfuscate the private key, follow the instructions the “Private Key Obfuscation steps” section.
-2. rad_rsa_public.pem: This file is required by Rakuten Attribution backend platform to verify the signature of the authentication JWT.
-(Public key handover process will be communicated separately)
+2. **rad_rsa_public.pem:** This file is required by our attribution server to verify the signature.

+> **Note:** Email the rad_ras_public.pem public key and your app bundle id details to ra-sdk-support@mail.rakuten.com

-#### Setup RakutenAdvertisingAttribution SDK initalization
+#### Setup attribution SDK initialization

 > Optionally you can obfuscate your key [using the following guide](https://github.com/Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/blob/master/guides/KeyObfuscatingGuide.md)